RxHmxAL/PyQrCode/README.md

 Generate QR_Code & Scanner File
-Build With pyqrcode, qrtools, and PIL Python Module
+Build With pyqrcode, qrtools, and pypng Python Module

 U Must Install All Requirements
 like:
 - pyqrcode
 - pypng
 - qrtools
-- Pillow

 If U Already Install Requirements Module, U Can Start This Program ^_^